go-yasi/portfolio/README.md

 After finalizing the structure and site styles, my last step was to optimize the layout for mobile.
 I used a media query to define the new styles that would be displayed on screens 767px or smaller.
 I didn't change too much  — I mostly adjusted the flex-direction of the elements to have eveything appear in columns instead of rows.
 I'm happy with both the desktop and mobile versions of the page!

 ## Usage
+[Here](https://go-yasi.github.io/yasis-portfolio/) is a link to the deployed appilication.
 Below is a screenshot of the webpage:
     ![Screenshot of completed personal portfolio webpage](assets/images/screenshot.png)